Kaoxyooj/rails_react_v1/README.md

 # Rails React v1

-This is a Rails with React template project using Rails 5.2 and routes that are controlled by React.
+This is a Rails with React template project using Rails 5.2.

 ## Install Foreman
 #### Important:  Do this outside of your project directory